tfitz237/stardew-mp-save-editor/README.md

 ### Run from command-line:
 To run Webapp on localhost:5000, `dotnet run`

-To run Electron app, `dotnet electron start`
+To run Electron app, `dotnet electronize start`

 #### List of commands available:
 Shows a list of the commands avaiable